Umar-Ashraf09/Image-Editor/README.md

 ## Usage

-1. Clone the repository: `git clone https://github.com/your-username/image-editor.git`
+1. Open the [Image Editor](https://umar-ashraf09.github.io/Image-Editor/) web page.
-2. Open the `index.html` file in your web browser.
+2. Upload an image using the "Choose An Image" button.
 3. Use the provided range sliders to adjust filter settings.
 4. Choose flip options using the radio buttons.
-5. Upload an image using the "Choose An Image" button and see the live preview.
+5. And see the live preview.

 Feel free to customize the application or integrate it into your projects as needed.